The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 The Wet Season – or Monsoon Season – lasts from May until October.
 And, when it rains…it pours!
 But, while rainstorms are heavy, they are often short lived.

 The Dry Season lasts from November through April.
-Cooler temps can be expected from November until February (the High Season), with it getting increasingly hotter toward April (which is the hottest month).
+Cooler temps can be expected from November until February (especially in the north), with it getting increasingly warmer toward April (which is the hottest month).

-Our visits to Thailand have typically coincided with the Rainy Season (it is just the way it has worked out in our travel plans!).
+Our visits to Thailand have typically coincided with the Rainy Season.
 It has been our first-hand experience that the weather is usually nice – even on the days it rains.
-And, only on rare occurrences did we endure consecutive days of non-stop rain.
+And, only on rare occurrences did we encounter consecutive days of non-stop rain.
 Typically, we experienced warm mornings, hot afternoons, late-day storms and pleasant evenings.

 Best Time To Travel to Thailand